asreview/asreview-dory/README.md

 ---

-Enjoy using ASReview NEMO!
+Enjoy using ASReview Dory!
 We hope these new models enhance your systematic review processes.